danhermes/book_factory/books/output_AI_Enh_12_23b_full_book/1_-_Chapter_1__The_AI-Enhanced_Human (1).md

 > **WHAT MIRANDA TYPED:**
 > "Summarize the primary threats from the cybersecurity report and suggest three ideas for strengthening our defenses."

-> ???
-REAL ???
 > **WHAT SHE GOT:**
 > Perplexity AI generated a robust overview highlighting phishing attacks, social engineering scams, and ransomware, immediately prompting Miranda to map preventive strategies for their upcoming team meeting.
->
-**Perplexity AI** — An AI-powered search engine that answers questions with cited sources.
-Users type questions in natural language and get concise, referenced answers instead of a list of links to browse.

 With this newfound clarity, she rounded up key stakeholders for a rapid-fire discussion that felt more like brainstorming than remedial training.
 The integration of Perplexity allowed them not just to think about improvements but to actualize actionable solutions.